Bee-Ring/ina-viam-module/README.md

 # INA power sensor Viam module
-Module for INA series power monitors
+Module for INA3221 series power monitors

-Tested and known to work on at least the INA219 and the INA3221.
-Tentative support for the INA226.
+Tested and known to work on the INA3221.
+Support for other INA modules already in mainline Viam RDK.

+This can act as a `sensor`, reporting all channels simultaneously, or as a `powersensor`, for which each channel must be configured individually.

 ## Usage